David Lee Howard

 |Bad Side of Town

 Alan Hull was, of course, linchpin of Geordie superstars Lindisfarne, who really should be remembered for more than the tedious Fog On The Tyne.
-Squire was his second solo album, after 1973's Pipedream, and covers a variety of styles, with the good-time boogie of Nuthin' Shakin' and the jaunty Mr. Inbetween contrasting sharply with the gentle Picture A Little Girl and I'm Sorry Squire, with the rest of the album covering most bases in between.
+Squire was his second solo album, after 1973's Pipedream, covering a variety of styles, the good-time boogie of Nuthin' Shakin' and the jaunty Mr. Inbetween contrasting sharply with the gentle Picture A Little Girl and I'm Sorry Squire, with the rest of the album covering most bases in between.
 The end result is a little uncohesive - think: the folk end of pub rock - but we'd complain if it all sounded the same, wouldn't we?
 In fact, it mirrors Lindisfarne's dichotomy, where they juxtaposed something as beautiful as Lady Eleanor and the previously-mentioned Geordie anthem, so its variety and on/off lack of taste shouldn't come as much of a surprise.

 Mellotron on two tracks, with string swells and a flute solo in opener Squire (from Hull), and slightly Strawberry Fields-esque flutes and (excuse the cliché) ethereal choirs in the instrumental I'm Sorry Squire (from Kenny Craddock).
-In actuality, there aren't many more places on the album where it would've fitted, and both tracks feature a decent amount of the Great White Beast, so no complaints here.
+In actuality, there aren't many more places on the album where it would've fitted and both tracks feature a decent amount of the Great White Beast, so no complaints here.
 But do you need to own a copy of this album?
 That depends largely on whether or not you like Lindisfarne and have a high tolerance for the folk end of pub rock.
 Squire has several nice tracks, particularly the Mellotron ones, but doesn't really hold up that well overall.
-Sadly, Alan Hull died in 1995 at the age of fifty, almost certainly a victim of the folk-rock lifestyle; think: 'rock'n'roll lifestyle, but more so'.
+Sadly, Alan Hull died in 1995 at the age of fifty, almost certainly a victim of the folk-rock lifestyle; think: 'rock'n'roll lifestyle, but more so.
+With beards'.
 RIP.

 Official Lindisfarne site